 It is pretty hard to find a tropical beach poster without a coconut palm in it.
 They are found all over the world.
 It is still an unsettled question as to where they originated, but historical documents, archeological, and botanic evidence suggest the tropical Indo-Pacific region between India and Indonesia.

 While pre-modern humans used every part of the plant for a multitude of purposes, technological man has found even more uses for molecules derived from the coconut.
 The initial inspiration for this post came from a tube of suntan lotion sitting on my desk.
-It is a cliché that suntan lotion smells like coconut oil, but upon inspection I found that the ingredient was actually coco glucoside.
+It is a cliché that suntan lotion smells like coconut oil, but upon inspection I found that the ingredient was more specifically coco glucoside.
 This turns out to be a surfactant, essentially something that makes substances foam and allows oils and water to get as close to mixing as possible.
-And, of course, it does smell like coconut oil.
+And, of course, it is derived from coconut oil.